Harry8118/react-todo/README.md

 ## Getting Started with todo-app

 This project is a ToDo app.
-You can add your "todo"s to the list or remove them from the list.
+You can add your todo's to the list or remove them from the list.
 The app have also a search function.

 ## Available Scripts